 The MVP of Jnaapti’s Virtual Coach was not a “product” at all. 🙂

 The initial idea of the training process was tested out using Email as a form of communication between the learners and the coach.
 As Gautham coached people, he carefully noted down the pains of using Email as the medium of communication.
-The requirements for the first version of the product was to replace Email as the mode of communication.
+Learners, especially students, didn’t follow email etiquette.
+So while Gautham was busy downloading the attachment from the solution email, and composing his review, students would send new emails asking him to discard the old solution and consider this new one.
+The requirements for the first version of the product was to replace Email as the mode of communication and have the interaction around an activity grouped under a single context.

 Version 1 – 2011